 What Is Blount Disease?

-Blount disease is a growth disorder that affects the bones of the lower leg, causing them to bow outward.
-It can affect people at any time during the growing process, but it's more common in kids younger than 4 and in teens.
+Blount disease is a growth disorder that affects the bones of the lower leg, causing the knees to bow outward.
+In younger kids, just the tibia (shinbone) is affected.
+In teens, it's usually the tibia and the femur (thighbone).

-But with Blount disease — whether it starts in early childhood or the teen years — the curve gets worse if it's not treated.
-So early diagnosis is very important.
+Blount disease is different.
+In Blount disease, the bowing gets worse if it's not treated, so early diagnosis is very important.

 What Causes Blount Disease?